Part I: Trusted Journalism Under Fire

 A rise of information deserts

 The traditional business model through subscriptions and advertising that sustained credible reporting for two centuries has collapsed, hollowing out newsrooms and leaving whole regions as “information deserts” not just in North America but Europe.
 In Switzerland’s Italian-speaking Ticino region, local newspapers are desperately appealing for funding to cover costs warning that without support, there will no longer be any independent on-the-ground civic reporting.
+The same is happening in other countries.

 This steady degradation of the press means that people are finding themselves without the broad and balanced information they need to discern what is credible, and what is not.
 Instead, they rely on pro-government or politically and religiously oriented media.
 Or they simply do not bother to inform themselves.